ddeereAMCHS/2993-Graphs/README.md

     - Put the edges in alphabetical order
     - Ex.
 V: [A, B], E: [AB]
 - Create a program called `GraphTester.java`
-  - Create a Graph object which represents a directed graph
+  - Create a Graph object
   - Prompt the user for a filename
     - This file will contain only add commands to create the graph
   - Prompt the user for another filename